architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/roles-and-responsibilities.rst

     * Maintaining cea@arch.ethz.ch
     * Distributing Newsletters

+#.
+Coordinate the :doc:`Events`.

+#.
+Break down the overall vision into feasible and tactical pieces of work for the development team to understand and create.

+#.
+Prioritizing and selecting user stories.
+This entails grooming the **product backlogs** with the help of the
+   Srcum Master.

 The **product backlogs** contains issues that is labelled as Must-have and Should-have.
 Here are the details of the labels used to categorize new issues in the CEA: